|

 and based at the Cambridge Science Park.
 Their first

 oncology drug is in clinical trials in USA and UK.
+In his spare time, he enjoys walking in

 Wales, listening to opera and playing jazz.
 He is married